|FreeTDS User Guide: A Guide to Installing, Configuring, and Running FreeTDS|

 The term domain in this context is a Microsoft term.
 It refers to what's sometimes called an NT domain.
 It's unrelated to the DNS domain.
 DNS domains are used for name resolution.
 NT domains are used for authentication.
 Authentication is done by the domain controller, often the Primary Domain Controller (PDC).

-The SQL Server machine may belong to an NT domain.
+The Microsoft SQL Server machine may belong to an NT domain.
 FreeTDS provides an encrypted password — a domain password, known to the domain controller — that the server will ask the domain controller to verify.